Jatin1630/Starve-Free-Readers-Writers-Problem/README.md

 For the read method we would first call wait for order and rd_mutex.
 If any process is already in queue order would be 1 and thus calling process would be blocked.
 Otherwise it would make order "1". rd_mutex would check that no other process is updating the readers count.
 If reader count was 0 then don't allow writer to access the critical section.
 After reader count is updated both the semaphore are released.
 After reading of resource read_count is decremented by getting hold of rd_mutex.
 If reader count is 0, writers can now access critical section.

-For write method we would first check the order semaphore and then writer would get access with the get_access semaphore.
+We would first check the order semaphore for the write method, and then the writer would get access with the get_access semaphore.
 Since, the order would be preserved we could release the order semaphore.
-Then writers modifies the resourcse and finally release get_access.
+Then writers modify the resource and finally release get_access.

-In this way no process would starve and our purpose is achieved.
+Hence , our purpose is achieved in this way.